bfarnam/Windows4Toughbook/README.md

 YMMV

 All Panasonic Toughbooks are preloaded with a recovery partition which allows the end user to restore the computer back to the factory state.
-Unfortunately, this often includes bloatware from MS.  Stripping this out the image usually wasn't an option until recently.
+Unfortunately, this often includes bloatware from M$.
+Stripping this out the image usually wasn't an option until recently.

 Using the official Windows 10 download utility, I was able to extract the ISO files which make up the recovery partition.
 Inside these ISO files are the WIM files which install the operating system, held in check by a MD5 check utility to ensure that tampering does not occur.